Maleficent (film)

-Walt Disney Pictures announced the film's development in 2010, with Joe Roth as producer and Jolie, Don Hahn, and Michael Vieira as executive producers.
-Principal photography took place between June and October 2012.
-A special screening for the film took place at Kensington Palace in London on May 9, 2014.
+Maleficent is a 2014 American fantasy film starring Angelina Jolie as the title character in a live-action retelling of her villainous role in Walt Disney's 1959 animated film Sleeping Beauty, itself an adaptation of the 1697 fairy tale.
+The film was directed by Robert Stromberg and written by Linda Woolverton.
+It also stars Sharlto Copley, Elle Fanning, Sam Riley, Imelda Staunton, Juno Temple, and Lesley Manville.

+Maleficent was originally developed as an animated project in 2003, before it was changed to a live-action feature in 2006, following Disney's acquisition of Pixar.
+Tim Burton was originally attached to direct the film, but was replaced by Stromberg in his directorial debut.
+Jolie signed on to play the title role in January 2012 and also served as the film's executive producer.
+The rest of the main cast joined between March and May 2012.
+Principal photography took place at Pinewood Studios in Buckinghamshire, England, from June to October 2012.

-Maleficent premiered at the El Capitan Theatre in Hollywood on May 28, 2014, and was released in the United Kingdom that same day.
-The film was released in the United States on May 30, 2014, in the Disney Digital 3D, RealD 3D and IMAX 3D formats, as well as in conventional theaters.
-The film received mixed reviews, with critics praising Jolie’s performance, visual effects and costumes, while criticism was aimed at the script and inconsistencies in tone.
-Maleficent was a commercial success, grossing over $758 million worldwide, and became the fourth-highest-grossing film of 2014, as well as Jolie's highest-grossing film.
-The film received an Academy Award nomination for Best Costume Design at the 87th Academy Awards.
+Maleficent premiered in El Capitan Theatre in Hollywood on May 28, 2014, and was released in the United States theatrically on May 30 by Walt Disney Studios Motion Pictures.
+It received mixed reviews from critics and was a commercial success, grossing over $758 million worldwide and becoming the fourth-highest-grossing film of 2014.
+It received an Academy Award nomination for Best Costume Design at the 87th Academy Awards.
 A sequel, Maleficent: Mistress of Evil, was released in 2019.

 Plot

-Maleficent is a powerful fairy living in the Moors, a magical forest realm bordering a human kingdom.
-As a child, Maleficent meets and falls in love with a human peasant boy named Stefan.
-On Maleficent's 16th birthday, he gives her what he calls a true love's kiss.
-However, as they grow older, the two grow apart; Stefan's love is overshadowed by his ambition to be king, and Maleficent becomes protector of the Moors.
+Maleficent is a powerful fairy living in the Moors, a magical forest realm.
+As a child, she meets a human boy named Stefan, and they fall in love with each other.
+However, as they get older, they grow apart, with Stefan's love overshadowed by his ambition to be king, while Maleficent becomes protector of the Moors.